Colors

 success green color swatch

-Success Green is used to indicate positive outcomes, successful actions, or completed processes.
-It provides a clear, accessible visual signal that something has gone right, such as confirming a form submission, displaying a success message, or highlighting verified information.
+Success Green is used to show positive outcomes, successful actions, or completed processes.
+It gives a clear and accessible signal that something has gone right.
+For example, confirming a form submission, showing a success message, or highlighting verified information.

 Base hex color code: #24A850